I Love reviewing things.

 Arla Protein Yoghurts

-If you’re a yoghurt lover, you’ll know that a 500g tub of greek yoghurt is less than £1 and yes, whilst they don’t have added protein and low-fat properties, most people are willing to forgo that for the price difference.
+If you’re a yoghurt lover, you’ll know that a 500g tub of Greek yoghurt is less than £1 and yes, whilst they don’t have added protein and low-fat properties, most people are willing to forgo that for the price difference.

-My second point isn’t a negative really, just a big of a nag, the tub is too big for one serving.
+My second point isn’t a negative really, just a bit of a nag, the tub is too big for one serving.
 Meaning I either have to eat the whole pot in one sitting or cover it up and put it in the fridge until I can eat the rest.
 I love small meals, I snack after my workouts throughout the day and love to graze.
-I could eat the entre tub but it feels wrong to eat such a large amount of a ‘healthy’ product.
+I could eat the entire tub but it feels wrong to eat such a large amount of a ‘healthy’ product.

 There’s more than enough protein in one serving.
-I think for an average person with an average diet these probably have more protein then necessary.
+I think for an average person with an average diet these probably have more protein than necessary.
 Smaller portions would equal almost 40% of your recommended protein for the day so they could shrink the pots and still give you a great portion of protein.
-For me I’d rather pay the same price for smaller servings and have 10g of protein (still way more than a regular yoghurt).
+For me, I’d rather pay the same price for smaller servings and have 10g of protein (still way more than a regular yoghurt).